From how to start freelancing to freelancer earnings & FAQ’s: Everything a beginner needs to get started

 With a considerable amount of people taking to the freelancing life more and more by the day, upskilling is most certainly a significant part of the process.

-Here is where you can find a detailed list of the Top 7 In-Demand Job Skills for freelancers in India in 2020.
+Here is where you can find a detailed list of the Top 7 In-Demand Job Skills for freelancers in India.

 And if you’re wondering how and where can you acquire these freelancing skills?
 Click here to know more about the best websites and online courses to upskill yourself.

 Wondering how upskilling can help you get more work and finding success as a freelancer in India?
 Click here to read a successful freelancer’s account on how upskilling helped her in her career.

 And here are the top 10 courses to sign up for as a freelancer in India.

 While people often tend to use freelancing and work from home interchangeably, there is a big difference between the two roles.
 A freelancer is primarily self-employed possibly with a contract.

 Whereas someone doing work from home job may not be self-employed.
 They are most likely working remotely for one company and are an employee and not an independent worker.